pycom/pycom-documentation/content/pybytes/smart/_index.md

 *  [Take into consideration](#take-into-consideration)
 *  [Quick help/FAQ](#faq)

 > Before starting, make sure you have enabled Pybytes smart config on the devices you want to provision by using `pybytes.smart_config(True)`, or by checking the option in the firmware updater tool.
-New devices will come with pybtes and smart config enabled by default.
+New devices will come with pybytes and smart config enabled by default.

 ## Pybytes app installing and Device Provisioning